8hcraft/Botanica-project/Botanica Project description.md

 Seed and Tree UI is the same.

 Seed\Tree UI includes:
+A) "Nurture" button;
+B) "Loneliness" status;
+C) "Tree rings" indicator;
+D) "Jubilee" button;
+E) "Shake the tree" button.

 A) **"Nurture"** button:

 Nurture is a process of tree caretaking.
 It's an action that grows your tree or keeping it sustained and fed.

-From seed germination to fully grown and well Aged Tree (that might become Timeless tree), the only thing that all of the Trees need, is a Gotchi Gardners.
+From seed germination to fully grown and well Aged Tree (that might become Timeless tree), the only thing that all of the Trees needed, are Gotchi Gardners taking care of them.
     Gotchi Gardners will take care of the Trees - feeding them with lifegiving alchemica, nurturing them and praying for healthy tree growth.

 Nurturing(Feeding) process in few words:
 **Alchemica** cost + **Channeling ability burn** = 2 conditions that must to be met in order of your Seed or Tree got fed, and been grown, getting closer to the next stage of it's Age.